forfudan/forfudan.github.io/_posts/2018-06-27-js-version.markdown

 Above is an example of assignment.
 The first line assign an integer 1 to the variable with the name "a".
 The second line assign a word "Yuhao" to the variable with the name "name".

-It is always recommanded that you use nice names for your variables. "gender" is much better than "sdf1324dsf1" when you want to use it to stand for the gender type.
+It is always recommend that you use nice names for your variables. "gender" is much better than "sdf1324dsf1" when you want to use it to stand for the gender type.

-After sucessful assignment.
+After successful assignment.
 You can print the value by calling the variable:

 ```python